Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: More Results

+To further demonstrate the effectiveness of the proposed VoxelHound, we provide additional qualitative results under diverse environmental conditions.
+As shown in Fig.~\ref{fig:supp_vis}, we compare VoxelHound with representative occupancy prediction methods on challenging scenes, including overexposed daytime, nighttime, and rural environments.
+These scenes introduce significant perception difficulties due to strong illumination variations, low-light conditions, and irregular scene structures.
+Compared with other methods, VoxelHound produces more coherent occupancy structures and more consistent semantic predictions, particularly in regions affected by illumination degradation or sparse scene geometry.
+This improvement also benefits from the complementary multimodal sensing, where thermal and polarization cues provide additional information beyond RGB visual inputs, leading to more robust scene understanding.

-\section{Gait-Induced Jitter Analysis}
+\subsection{Gait-Induced Jitter Analysis}

-During data acquisition, the quadruped robot platform adopts a biomimetic locomotion gait to traverse outdoor environments.
-Unlike wheeled platforms that provide relatively smooth motion, quadruped locomotion involves periodic ground contacts of the robot's legs.
-These repeated impacts introduce noticeable body vibrations, which manifest as vertical jitter of the robot platform during movement.

-To analyze this phenomenon, we examine the inertial measurements collected from the IMU integrated in the LiDAR.
+During data acquisition, the quadruped robot exhibits periodic body vibrations due to the contact of its legs with the ground, which differs from the relatively smooth motion of wheeled platforms.
+To analyze this gait-induced jitter, we use the vertical acceleration measured by the IMU integrated in the LiDAR.
 In particular, we focus on the vertical acceleration signal.
 Since the raw acceleration contains both motion-induced acceleration and the gravity component, we first remove the mean value to obtain the detrended vertical acceleration:

-where $a_{z}$ denotes the measured vertical acceleration and $\overline{a_{z}}$ is the mean value over the sequence.
-The resulting signal $a_{z}^{\prime}$ mainly reflects the vibration induced by the robot's locomotion.
+where $a_{z}$ is the measured vertical acceleration and $\overline{a_{z}}$ denotes its mean value.
+The detrended signal $a_{z}^{\prime}$ mainly reflects locomotion-induced vibration.
 Fig.\ref{fig:jitter}(a) shows an example panoramic image captured during robot motion, where noticeable motion blur can be observed due to body vibrations.
 Fig.\ref{fig:jitter}(b) plots the detrended vertical acceleration together with a smoothed curve obtained using a moving-average filter.
 The smoothed signal suppresses high-frequency components and highlights the low-frequency motion trend of the robot body, while the detrended acceleration reveals high-frequency oscillations caused by locomotion-induced impacts.
-Fig.\ref{fig:jitter}(c) further presents a downsampled version of the detrended acceleration to provide a clearer visualization of the vibration pattern.
+Fig.\ref{fig:jitter}(c) further shows the downsampled detrended acceleration for clearer visualization of the vibration pattern.